Deliver “Delight and Passion” to people

 We named the cafe "Takekoma no Mori CAFÉ Hitobori Manbai" after the god of rice cultivation and bountiful harvests, who is the deity enshrined at Takekoma Shrine, and we hope that by developing the shrine forest and enriching the approach to the shrine, people will be able to feel the changing seasons.
 In addition to bringing good luck, we hope that the good deeds of each individual will revitalize the local area and become a force for building a bright future.
 We sincerely hope that this rest area will not only be a place of healing, but also become a part of the local community.

-About the logo concept design
+About logo concept design

 About the Takekoma Project

-Project start in spring 2022
+Project starts in Spring 2022

-To mark the 1180th anniversary of the shrine's founding, a commemorative project called the "Takami Project" was launched to reconsider the significance of Takekoma Shrine's existence and bring about new ideas for revitalizing the local area.
-NOMURA, Ltd., which has a track record in revitalizing shrines, joined the project, and a project team that united the shrine, the local community, and companies worked on the project from conception to completion in two and a half years.
+To commemorate the 1180th anniversary of its founding, the "Takekoma Project" was launched as a commemorative initiative to reconsider the significance of Takekoma Shrine's existence and realize regional revitalization with new ideas.
+NOMURA Co.,Ltd., Ltd., which has a proven track record in shrine revitalization, joined the project, and the project team, consisting of the shrine, the local community, and the company, worked together as a unified force for two and a half years from conception to completion.

 Multigenerational and cross-industry project members